aapaecklar/SOFT-AIS/README.md

 ## Introduction

 This repository represents the home for the software developed within the [EASI-STRESS](https://easi-stress.eu/) project.
-It is used to analyse neutron and synchrotron X-ray data.
+This common software is calculates residual stress values and read and eventually display metadata for all participating instruments.
+It is currently used to analyse neutron and synchrotron X-ray data.
 The input data has to be in the [NeXus format](http://www.nexusformat.org/) following the NXstress application definition (not yet published).

 ## News

-Information about updates and new features will be listed here.
+Information about updates and new features will be listed here:

+* We are currently working on progamming the installation files for the first public release.

 ## Ask Questions